 Planning your online brand will help you make sure what a college/employer finds will resonate with your application (and make sure their experience is positive).

 A good portfolio meets the needs of a college/employer/reader and can end up on the first page of your Google results.

 Develop your message to help achieve your future career goals

-Write down what 2 or 3 skills, goals, or interests you want to be known for in your online presence.
+In the Lesson 1 section, write down what 2 or 3 skills, goals, or interests you want to be known for in your online presence.
 Remember these three main pillars: